MicrosoftDocs/VBA-Docs/api/Excel.XlSmartTagDisplayMode.md

 # XlSmartTagDisplayMode enumeration (Excel)

+> [!NOTE]
-This object or member has been deprecated, but it remains part of the object model for backward compatibility.
+> This object or member has been deprecated, but it remains part of the object model for backward compatibility.
 You should not use it in new applications.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]